U.S. flag

 An official website of the United States government

 The Center for Economic Studies (CES) is extending the Longitudinal Business Database (LBD), by matching additional datasets from a variety of sources.
 CES is developing a suite of experimental Business Dynamics Statistics (BDS) products using these newly linked data.
-These products expand and improve the LBD/BDS data infrastructure and provide additional public use information about how firm characteristics relate to employment flows.
+These products expand the LBD/BDS data infrastructure and provide additional public use information about how firm characteristics relate to employment flows.

 BDS-Globally Engaged Firms